 Benefit rates are based on your previous income at a maximum of SEK 1200 per day before taxes.
 In order to receive income-related benefit, the following criteria need to be met:

 If you have been a member during at least 12 months and have fulfilled the work requirement, you may apply for the income-related benefit based on your previous income.

-The highest rate per day is SEK 910 before taxes.
-If your average income is less than SEK 25 025, you will receive 80 percent of your average income during the first 100 out of 300 days.
-After that the highest rate per day is SEK 760.
-From day 101 to 200, you will receive SEK 760 if your average salary was more than SEK 20 900.
+The highest rate per day is SEK 1,200 before taxes.
+If your average income is less than SEK 33,000, you will receive 80 percent of your average income during the first 100 out of 300 days.
+After that the highest rate per day is SEK 1,000.
+From day 101 to 200, you will receive SEK a maximum of 1,000.
 From day 201, the compensation level is 70 percent of your previous income.
-The highest daily rate is SEK 760, which you will receive if your average income was SEK 23 885 or more.
-If your average income was less than that, you will receive 70 percent of your previous income.
+The highest daily rate is SEK 1,000.

 If you are not a member, or if you have been a member for less than twelve months, you may still be eligible for insurance payments at the basic rate.
 In order to receive this, you must: